danilowoz/danilowoz.com/src/pages/blog/where-to-start-testing-in-javascript.md

 ---
 layout: ../../layout/post.astro
 type: article
-title: "Beginner Guide: where to start testing in JavaScript"
+title: Where to start testing in JavaScript
-tagline: A methodology or mental model for those who aim to start writing unit tests in Javascript, but still doesn't know where to start.
-This beginner guide will allow you to begin writing decent unit tests from a sane path.
+tagline: A methodology or mental model for those who aim to start writing unit tests in JavaScript, but still don't know where to start.
 date: 2020-10-17
 timeToRead: 5 min read
 cover: /images/beginner-guide-where-to-start-testing-in-javascript/cover.png